 The CPS-ORG provides sufficient information to identify the hourly wage of workers paid by the hour, along with the detailed industry codes for the worker based on the 2002 Census coding system.
-A crosswalk is provided which makes it easier to match up Census industry codes with NAICS codes (the coding system used in the QCEW), so we can usually link hourly wages by detailed industry in the CPS-ORG to sectors provided in the QCEW.
+A crosswalk is provided which makes it easier to match up Census industry codes with NAICS codes (the coding system used in the QCEW), so we can usually link hourly wages by detailed industry in the CPS-ORG to sectors provided in the OCEW.
 To identify lowwage sectors that might be most affected by minimum wages, we calculated for each detailed industry the percentage of all workers who were paid by the hour and who had a wage that was (a) equal to or less than their minimum wage, (b) no more than \$1 above their minimum wage, or (c) no more than \$2 above their minimum wage.
-Table 2 provides a listing of every detailed industry with a percentage within \$2 of the minimum wage that was at least 20 percent.
+14 Table 2 provides a listing of every detailed industry where the percentage within \$2 of the minimum wage was at least 20 percent.

 When these percentages are calculated across all workers in the United States, we find that 2 percent are at or below the minimum, 5 percent at no more than \$1 above the minimum, and 9 percent no more than \$2 above the minimum.
-The general retail trade sector does exhibit a somewhat greater prevalence of low-wage workers, as the respective percentages in that sector are 2 percent, 8 percent, and 17 percent.
-And roughly one-half of the detailed industries that we identify in Table 2 are in the retail sector.
-Not surprisingly, the restaurant and other food services sector has some of the highest percentages of low-wage workers.
-But Table 2 also makes it clear that there are high concentrations of low-wage workers within particular subsectors of the retail trade industry as well.
+The general retail trade sector does exhibit a this reverse causality effect is likely to be considerably less important when examining employment in more disaggregated sectors of the economy.